 These changes to the PCI DSS are the result of feedback from the payment industry to the PCI Council.
 The aim of 4.0 is to allow businesses to report their compliance in a way that best suits them, the technologies they use, and the way their business deploys payment methods.

 To sum it up, 4.0 is designed to make PCI DSS Compliance simpler and more flexible to your business by eliminating stringent and specific requirements, adopting a mindset around the security objective that the requirement is designed to achieve, and allowing you to demonstrate the specific controls you have in place to be compliant.

-(NOTE: If your looking to get quickly compliant with PCI v4.0, our free tool below matches your firm with a top-rated PCI consultant that can meet your needs and budget.)
+(NOTE: If you’re looking to get quickly compliant with PCI v4.0, our free tool below matches your firm with a top-rated PCI consultant that can meet your needs and budget.)